revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-32.How do you create session using session tracking in servlets?
+32. How do you create session using session tracking in servlets?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)